Trapper John, M.D.: Overview

 Trapper John, M.D. focuses on Dr. "Trapper" John McIntyre (Pernell Roberts) 28 years after his discharge from the 4077th Mobile Army Surgical Hospital (MASH) in the Korean War.
 During that time after the war, the character had mellowed considerably.
 He did not merely learn how to stop fighting the system but became a part of it, in a sense, as the Chief of Surgery at San Francisco Memorial Hospital.
-Trapper shows tremendous compassion toward his patients, often violating "established hospital procedures".
+However, Trapper shows tremendous compassion toward his patients, often violating "established hospital procedures."

 Seasons 1–6

 Working with Trapper is an aspiring young professional named Dr. George Alonzo Gates (Gregory Harrison), usually referred to as Gonzo, who has a lot in common with Trapper, having also served in a MASH unit (albeit during the later Vietnam War).
 His sense of humor and love of life also reflect elements of Trapper's younger days.
-Gonzo resides in his motor home (dubbed "The Titanic") in the hospital parking lot.
+Gonzo resides in his Winnebago motor home (dubbed "The Titanic") in the hospital parking lot.

 The show also involves several other characters that serve as hospital staff.